-Prior to reaching the pre-emption issue, we must first address Mr. Hassett's contention that this Court lacks jurisdiction to entertain this interlocutory appeal.
-He maintains that the collateral order doctrine supplies the only possible basis for jurisdiction, but that the order appealed from does not meet the three-pronged test for its application.
+Prior to reaching the pre-emption issue, we must first address Plaintiffs' contention that this Court lacks jurisdiction to entertain this interlocutory appeal.
+They maintain that the collateral order doctrine supplies the only possible basis for jurisdiction, but that the order appealed from does not meet the three-pronged test for its application.